Wolkabout/WolkConnect-Python/README.md

 # WolkConnect-Python-
-Python connectivity library for WolkSense Smart IoT Cloud.
+Python connectivity library for WolkSense Smart IoT Cloud https://wolksense.com/

 The library provides a minimal API for connecting devices to WolkSense Smart IoT Cloud.
 Devices are created using RESTful Web API, while device readings are published using MQTT.